 2) On Your Hair: Continuation from point 1.
 Get a good dry shampoo.
 PAY ATTENTION TO INGREDIENTS.
 If you can’t pronounce a lot of the ingredients or there is alcohol in it, it’s not good for your hair growth or hair health (or for you to be inhaling for that matter).
 You can either DIY your own using cornstarch and essential oils or use a chemical free one (I like the Aveda one and it has no propellant so better for the world and for your health).
 I actually use a combo I bought the Aveda one because I love the dispenser and then when I run low I top up using cornstarch, lavender oil, peppermint oil, and rosemary oil.

 3) On Your Hair: Speaking of ingredients.
 Invest in your shampoo and conditioner.
 Pay attention to ingredients!
 Cheap shampoo and conditioner is brutal for your hair health.
 I’ve been told this by numerous hair stylists.
 Ingredients to avoid are Mineral Oil (stops healthy cell growth), Propylene Glycol (the active ingredient in antifreeze), Parabens (directly linked to breast cancer) to name a few.
-I myself use Young Living because a few of them come already infused with the oils that promote hair growth so it simplifies a step for me.

 4) On Your Hair: Mermaid Spray!
 You may have heard of this one before if you have any crunchy friends but holy it works like a hot damn, get ready to see the baby hairs coming in full force!
 I know this works because a few months after using this I had a halo of baby hairs that looked hilarious after I blow dried my hair haha.
 Spray on your wet roots after a shower or saturate your scalp before bed the evening before a hair wash day.
 What you’ll need is